Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Of course."
 Chambliss put the folder down on the coffee table in front of him. "...Be honest with me, how much bloodier is this going to get?"

 "Difficult to say.
 The big problem is nervejam, and the Hunters use it liberally.
 Only the HEAT have any real resilience to it, thanks to their suits.
-For everyone else...where it doesn’t kill outright, it leaves men with permanent brain injuries.
+For everyone else... where it doesn’t kill outright, it leaves men with permanent brain injuries.
 We simply *cannot* afford the level of rehabilitation that would be necessary.
 And before you object, it’s not a monetary issue.
 Rehab for a close nervejam hit requires *intense* intervention by medical staff we barely have, and the ongoing therapies, and so on."

 "And it’s a whole planet we’re talking about."

 "Yes.
 And for now, we only hold a small part of the largest city.
-Just claiming the city is going to cost...well...thousands, probably.
+Just claiming the city is going to cost... well... thousands, probably.
 And then, it’ll only be so *few* because we’re very good at this sort of work, after the last several decades.
 The Grand Army will likely see modestly heavier casualties, owing to training and, well.
 Exceptional Clan and so forth aside, most Gaoians just ain’t human infantry."

 "Why not just nuke the city?"